mpl-extensions/mpl-interactions/docs/compare-to-ipywidgets.rst

     from ipywidgets import interact

     # this isn't quite what is actually done
-    # but mpl-interactions requries a kernel to update the label
+    # but mpl-interactions requires a kernel to update the label
     # so faking this here
     param1 = np.linspace(1, 5)
     slider1 = widgets.SelectionSlider(options = [("{:.2f}".format(i), i) for i in param1], description = 'two_tuple')